Yassine Bounou

-Yassine Bounou (ياسين بونو, ⵢⴰⵙⵉⵏ ⴱⵓⵏⵓ; born 5 April 1991), also known as Bono, is a professional footballer who plays as a goalkeeper for Saudi Pro League club Al Hilal.
-Born in Canada, he plays for the Morocco national team.
+Yassine Bounou (Note: ياسين بونو, ⵢⴰⵙⵉⵏ ⴱⵓⵏⵓ) (born 5 April 1991), also known mononymously as Bono, is a Moroccan professional footballer who plays as a goalkeeper for Saudi Pro League club Al Hilal and the Morocco national team.

-Having spent the majority of his career at Sevilla FC, He won the Zamora Trophy as the best goalkeeper of the season in La Liga.
-Bono was ranked thirteenth for the 2023 Ballon d'Or while third and fifth for the 2023 and 2025 Yashin Trophy respectively.
-He also ranked third place for The Best FIFA Goalkeeper in 2022 and 2023, and third place by the IFFHS World's Best Goalkeeper in 2022, at the international level, he achieved fourth place with his national team in the 2022 FIFA World Cup.

-Bono began his youth career in Morocco, playing for Wydad AC.
+Bounou began his youth career in Morocco, playing for Wydad AC.
 He spent most of his senior career in Spain, making over 150 La Liga appearances, and over 50 in the Segunda División.
 During the 2021–22 season, he won the Zamora Trophy for the first time in the history of Sevilla.
+Bounou was ranked thirteenth for the 2023 Ballon d'Or and third for the 2023 Yashin Trophy.
+He also ranked in third place for The Best FIFA Goalkeeper in 2022 and 2023, and in second place for the IFFHS World's Best Goalkeeper in 2022.
+At international level, he reached the semi-finals with his national team in the 2022 FIFA World Cup.

-Born in Canada to Moroccan parents, Bono returned to Morocco at the age of three with his family.
+Born in Canada to Moroccan parents, Bounou returned to Morocco at the age of two with his family.
 He has been a full international for Morocco since 2013.
-Having previously played for the under-23 team at the 2012 Olympics, he has represented his nation at two FIFA World Cup and four Africa Cup of Nations tournaments.
+Having previously played for the under-23 team at the 2012 Olympics, he has represented his nation at three FIFA World Cup and five Africa Cup of Nations tournaments.

+Early life

+Yassine Bounou was born in Montreal, Quebec to Moroccan parents.
+His father, originally from the village of Bouana, Tamedit commune, Taounate Province, is an engineer and former professor at the Hassania School of Public Works.
+Bounou and his parents returned to Morocco when he was three years old, settling in Casablanca.
+He began playing football as a child and joined Wydad AC at the age of 8 in 1999.
+He liked to play using his feet, but due to his height it was later suggested he become a goalkeeper, a challenge he accepted.
+His goalkeeper idol is Edwin van der Sar.